 The Board may also consult its own independent legal or financial advisers where appropriate.

-In 2018, the Board of Directors met thirteen times, as opposed to ten times in 2017.
-The average attendance rate was 94%, versus 95% in 2017.
-The meetings lasted an average of just over 2 hours, compared with 2 hours in 2017.
+In 2019, the Board of Directors met thirteen times, as in 2018.
+The average attendance rate was 93.5%, versus 94% in 2018.
+The meetings lasted an average of more than two hours.